fsharp/fslang-design/tooling/FST-1003-loading-type-provider-design-time-components.md

    Response: Too intrusive, too radical

-4. Wait for some other people in .NET land to formulate a notion of a "dyanmic package", its dependencies etc. and use that.
+4. Wait for some other people in .NET land to formulate a notion of a "dynamic package", its dependencies etc. and use that.
 Or try to utilize an existing dynamic package composition framework.
 Both seem overkill and wrong for F#.
-Ideally, .NET would come with a notion of a "dynamic package" which could include sufficient rules for the selection of a component suitable for a runtime host, but to my knowlege that is not as yet the case.
+Ideally, .NET would come with a notion of a "dynamic package" which could include sufficient rules for the selection of a component suitable for a runtime host, but to my knowledge that is not as yet the case.

 5. Require that all TPDTC components be .NET Standard 2.0 (and no more).

-   Response: This is consdidered too draconian, though will be very common in practice.
-Even if we did this we would still need betterrules to locate the TPDTC from the TPRTC reference.
+   Response: This is considered too draconian, though will be very common in practice.
+Even if we did this we would still need better rules to locate the TPDTC from the TPRTC reference.

 6. Look in architecture folders x86/x64